yiisoft/docs/guide/en/tutorial/mailing.md

 - `withCc()` - Returns a new instance with the specified Cc (additional copy receiver) addresses.
 - `withBcc()` - Returns a new instance with the specified Bcc (hidden copy receiver) addresses.
 - `withSubject()` - Returns a new instance with the specified message subject.
+- `withDate()` - Returns a new instance with the specified date when the message was sent.
+- `withPriority()` - Returns a new instance with the specified priority of this message.
+- `withReturnPath()` - Returns a new instance with the specified return-path (the bounce address) of this message.
+- `withSender()` - Returns a new instance with the specified actual sender email address.
 - `withHtmlBody()` - Returns a new instance with the specified message HTML content.
 - `withTextBody()` - Returns a new instance with the specified message plain text content.
 - `withAttached()` - Returns a new instance with the specified attached file.